krazeelegz/LHLexercise_rails_tutorial/Tutorial.md

 ## 11. adding navigation using helpers [★](https://github.com/lighthouse-labs/lighthouse_forum/commit/39df840a9f4aca8eb1f693f57d523ef15f83b660)

 I can't believe you haven't gotten mad at me for waiting this long to add some freaking hyperlinks.
+Oh you have?
 I'm sorry!

-Rails gives us access to a helpful method in views called `link_to` that makes navigation maintainable within your app.
-Let's start by adding links on `app/views/posts/index.html.erb` to create a post and to each existing post:
+Rails gives us access to a helpful method in views called [link_to](http://api.rubyonrails.org/classes/ActionView/Helpers/UrlHelper.html#method-i-link_to) that makes navigation maintainable within your app.
+Let's start by adding links on `app/views/posts/index.html.erb` to create a post and to view each existing post:

     <h1>Lighthouse Forum</h1>
     <hr>